 Washington state requirements

-In Washington, the U.S. Army Corps of Engineer's (Corps) Seattle District refers to Regulatory Guidance Letter (RGL) 08-03 for guidance on minimum monitoring requirements for mitigation projects, including the required minimum content for monitoring reports.
-The Corps requires submission of monitoring reports to assess the development and condition of wetland mitigation projects.
-The content and level of detail depends on the scale, scope, and type of mitigation.
+In Washington, the U.S. Army Corps of Engineer's (Corps) Seattle District refers to Regulatory Guidance Letter (RGL) 08-03 for guidance on minimum monitoring requirements for compensation projects, including the required minimum content for monitoring reports.
+The Corps requires submission of monitoring reports to assess the development and condition of compensation projects.
+The content and level of detail depends on the scale, scope, and type of compensation.